cichengzi/cichengzi.github.io/content/publication/Measurement-BCE/index.md

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ["article"]
+publication_types: ["paper-journal"]

 # Publication name and optional abbreviated publication name.
 publication: ""
 publication_short: ""

-abstract: The estimation of lithium-ion battery capacity is a commonly used method in health diagnosis and management.
-Its mainstream method involves using data-driven time series forecasting models to learn the patterns of changes in lithium-ion battery capacity.
-However, the capacity regeneration of lithium-ion batteries poses a challenge for training time series forecasting models.
-Therefore, we propose a hybrid method that applies empirical mode decomposition and a multi-task autoencoder to accurately capture capacity regeneration.
-In detail, empirical mode decomposition is applied to the capacity time series, decomposing it into intrinsic mode functions and a residual.
-Then, a novel multi-task autoencoder based on diagonal state space models is applied to estimate the intrinsic mode functions while support vector regression is utilized for the residual.
-Therefore, the proposed hybrid method can capture both the long-term dependency of capacity and uncertainty brought by capacity regeneration.
-Experiments were conducted on three public datasets, and the proposed method surpassed nine baselines and achieved an average root mean square error of 0.0103, 0.0111, and 0.0004.
-In addition, the proposed method takes up less resources and has high real-time efficiency.
+abstract: Capacity estimation of lithium-ion batteries is a commonly used method in health diagnosis and management.
+Its mainstream method involves using data-driven time series forecasting models to learn the patterns of changes in capacity.
+However, capacity regeneration poses a challenge for training time series forecasting models.
+Therefore, we propose a hybrid method that applies empirical mode decomposition and a multi-task autoencoder.
+In detail, empirical mode decomposition is applied to decompose the time series of capacity into intrinsic mode functions and a residual.
+Then, a multi-task autoencoder based on diagonal state space models is applied to estimate intrinsic mode functions while support vector regression is utilized for the residual.
+Experimental results show that the method outperforms five baselines on three datasets, with an average root mean square error of 0.0103, 0.0111, and 0.0004.
+Furthermore, it is capable of performing an inference on the CPU in 3.57 ms with 0.69MB of memory usage.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.